 Modifier key

-A modifier key is a key on a computer's keyboard that's only used in conjunction with another key.
+A keyboard modifier or modifier key is a key on a computer's keyboard that's only used with another key.
 Modifier keys are used with other keys to perform computer keyboard shortcuts and other commands.
-For example, in many text editor programs pressing the Ctrl+A selects all text.
+For example, in many text editor programs, pressing the Ctrl+A selects all text.

 Modifier keys should not be confused with the Mod key.